The Manual of the Psi

 On the other hand, if a given rule is not in play in one's campaign, it can make for a great character limitation!
 Fatigue rules can really put a damper on a psi in a long-running battle, particularly against other super-powered foes who lack such a limitation.
 Initiative penalties can definitely shift the course of a battle, lending more weight to a psi's 'lesser' abilities.
 And so on.

 Thus, when someone successfully distracts a psi, they just might prevent them from using some - if not all - of their psionics.
-If the psi is suffering extreme pain (often defined as taking more damage than their Endurance rank in one attack) or someone they care for deeply is in immediate mortal peril, he or she must make a Reason FEAT roll in order to determine whether or not they lose their focus.
+If the psi is suffering extreme pain (often defined as taking more damage than their Endurance rank in one attack) or someone they care for deeply is in immediate mortal peril, he or she must make a Reason FEAT roll to determine whether or not they lose their focus.

 A white distraction FEAT indicates that the psi cannot use any of their powers at all.
 A green FEAT means any attempt to use a talent or art will fail, a yellow FEAT roll allows skills or talents to be used without failure, and a red FEAT roll means the psi, despite whatever prevailing conditions exist outside themselves, can still utilize any of his or her psionics.
 A psi may attempt to use an interrupted power again on their next action.

-External Focus: while the whole idea of psionics is to look deep inside oneself in order to find the secrets that lie within, it's quite possible that a psi cannot externalize his or her powers without some sort of mental lens.
+External Focus: while the whole idea of psionics is to look deep inside oneself to find the secrets that lie within, it's quite possible that a psi cannot externalize his or her powers without some sort of mental lens.
 This focus, an item outside of the psi themselves, allows them to wield their powers on the external world; any power that would affect anything outside of one's own body may well require a focus.

 This focus can be anything, really.
 Perhaps a trinket from one's childhood, or just some lifeless hunk of crystal.
 This is technically a character limitation, and the boost it provides depends on how irreplaceable the focus is.
 One can find crystals and gems relatively easily, even if they're somewhat expensive, but an item from one's childhood (especially when their home burned down as a child) might be very hard to replace.